localstack/docs/content/en/user-guide/aws/ecs/index.md

 ### Launch a service

 Finally we launch an ECS service using the task definition above.
-This will create a number of containers in replica mode meaning they are distributed over the nodes of the cluster, or with the case of Fargate, over availability zones within the region of the cluster.
+This will create a number of containers in replica mode meaning they are distributed over the nodes of the cluster, or in the case of Fargate, over availability zones within the region of the cluster.
 To create a service, execute the following command:

 {{< command >}}